General terms and conditions for the provision and maintenance of software

 6. Further Obligations of the CUSTOMER

 6.1.
-The CUSTOMER has informed itself about the essential functional scope of the software before conclusion of the CONTRACT.
-The risk that the software does not meet the wishes and needs of the CUSTOMER is borne exclusively by the CUSTOMER.
+The CUSTOMER has informed itself about the essential functional scope of the SOFTWARE before conclusion of the CONTRACT.
+The risk that the SOFTWARE does not meet the wishes and needs of the CUSTOMER is borne exclusively by the CUSTOMER.
 Technical requirements and possible applications are communicated upon request.

 6.3.
 The CUSTOMER shall appoint a representative and his/her deputy authorised to make binding decisions and instructions.

 6.5.
-The CUSTOMER shall thoroughly test the Software for defects and for usability in the specific situation before using the Software operationally.
-This also applies to software that it receives in the context of supplementary performance or maintenance.
+The CUSTOMER shall thoroughly test the SOFTWARE for defects and for usability in the specific situation before using the SOFTWARE operationally.
+This also applies to SOFTWARE that it receives in the context of supplementary performance or maintenance.

 6.6.
 The CUSTOMER is obligated to immediately report any actual use that exceeds the agreed licenced scope of use.
-In addition, SUPPLIERS and manufacturers of the software («PROVIDERS») are entitled to check the contractual conformity of the use of the services, in particular compliance with the agreed parameters of the assessment basis.
-If the SUPPLIER, PROVIDER or CUSTOMER determines such overuse of the agreed parameters of the assessment basis, the CUSTOMER is obliged to pay an additional fee from the point at which the overuse exists.
+In addition, PROVIDERS and manufacturers of the SOFTWARE («SOFTWARE PROVIDERS») are entitled to check the contractual conformity of the use of the services, in particular compliance with the agreed parameters of the assessment basis.
+If the PROVIDER, SOFTWARE PROVIDERS or CUSTOMER determines such overuse of the agreed parameters of the assessment basis, the CUSTOMER is obliged to pay an additional fee from the point at which the overuse exists.
 In the event of an increase in the agreed licenced scope of use, the CUSTOMER is also obliged to pay an additional fee.
-As a result, the CUSTOMER will receive a current overview of the newly licenced scope of use as well as the licence fees, which will become part of the CONTRACT without the CUSTOMER’S signature.
+In the event of overuse or an increase in the licenced scope of use, the CUSTOMER will receive an updated overview of the licenced scope and the licence fees, which will become part of the CONTRACT without the CUSTOMER’S signature.
 An overuse not reported within an appropriate period of time or refusal to pay the licence fees newly incurred due to the overuse or the increase may result in complete or partial restriction of access to the software.

 7. Intellectual Property Rights

 7.2.
-Unless the CONTRACT expressly provides otherwise, all intellectual property rights to all software and software adaptations (including any further developments or error corrections), documentation, concepts, methods, work results and all other documents and results created within the scope of the CONTRACT remain exclusively with the SUPPLIER or the respective rights holders.
+Unless the CONTRACT expressly provides otherwise, all intellectual property rights to all software and SOFTWARE adaptations (including any further developments or error corrections), documentation, concepts, methods, work results and all other documents and results created within the scope of the CONTRACT remain exclusively with the PROVIDER or the respective rights holders.
 This shall also apply if these results are the result of the cooperation or specification of the CUSTOMER.

 7.3.
 The CUSTOMER receives the unlimited, free-of-charge and non-exclusive right to exercise the rights pursuant to Clause 7.2 for internal business purposes.
 The CUSTOMER has no right to pass on the work results in any form to third parties.